 No one really knows the exact origins of the aperitivo.
 It has been said that the concept started in Turin in 1786 by Antonio Benedetto Carpano, creator of one of the first types of vermouth.
 It’s also been said that it was Gaspare Campari in the 1860s in Milan who popularized the aperitivo.
 Today, aperitivo culture is strongest in these two northern Italian cities but the trend is catching on everywhere in the country.

 Many drinks are acceptable for an aperitivo.
 Non-alcoholic drinks can include soft drinks or fruit juices.
 Alcoholic ones can be as simple as a glass of wine.
 Prosecco is a great choice!
 The most popular aperitivo drink is the Spritz, which is made with soda, Prosecco and usually Aperol or Campari.
 Another popular drink is the Negroni, made with gin, vermouth and Campari.
-And even though the drinks are not discounted, they are often quite affordable, especially if you consider that they are accompanied with food.
+And even though the drinks are not discounted, they are often quite affordable, especially if you consider that they are accompanied by food.

 An aperitivo can also be enjoyed at home before dinner.
 Grab a bottle of wine or some vermouth, put some snacks out on the table and invite your friends!